Sweeistaken/Sweeistaken/README.md

 Hello, I'm known as Swee on almost every corner of the world wide web!
 I Program Kotlin, C#, Python, and Roblox Lua.
-I have also founded the fictional company SweeZero!
+I have also founded the programming community [SweeZero](https://sweezero.wordpress.com)!

 Currently working on: